 The origin of the precise text of the Apostle’s Creed is unknown; however, it does not take much research to find that the text is fully supported in the Bible.
 The Apostle’s Creed is a simplified statement of faith that concisely articulates the basics of the Christian faith.
 The Apostle’s Creed is the foundation of...
 Read more »

+The first lesson of the Apostles Creed is, I believe in God, the Father Almighty.
 Christianity teaches that God is not only our creator, judge, and savior, He also is our Father.
 We have a God that has a personal relationship with us.
 We pray to God as our Father.
-We are children of God.
-Not as the true Son, Christ; but, we are adopted by His choice and mercy....
+We are children of God....
 Read more »

-The underlying theme in all Christian theology and teaching is the concept that God created everything.
-Christianity does not teach a theology of random, arbitrary chances that made everything coming into being.
-This is stated simply in the Apostles creed and expounded in the confessions.
-God created everything While Christians believe God the Father created...
+The Creator of heaven and earth The underlying theme in Christian theology is the teaching that God created everything.
+The Bible does not teach a theology of random, arbitrary chances that banged the universe into order.
+While Christians believe God the Father created all things, we equally believe creation was done by the Son (the...
 Read more »

-The meaning of “Christian” is to be a follower of Christ.
-We believe in Christ as the Son of God.
+The word “Christian” means to be a follower of Christ.
+We believe Christ is the Son of God.
 Without the Son of God, there is no Christianity.
 In Christianity, we believe the Son of God was begotten before eternity.
-The Son of God is fully God and fully man and He is our...
+The Son of God is fully God and fully man.
+Christ mediates between us and God....
 Read more »

-When Christ ascended to heaven and sat at the Right Hand of God, He began His judgment.
 Christ judges not only those who die at their death; but, He judges the living during their lifetime.
 His judgment happens in heaven at the “Throne of God.”
-Most of the confessions state that Christ will judge the...
+Most confessions state that Christ will judge the dead in the future; however, the Bible shows clearly that judgment was, is, and will continue into the future....
 Read more »

 The Communion of the Saints is a topic that is seldom understood or taught in the Christian church.
 Most people think it means taking the “Lord’s Supper” which is the ritual or sacrament held as a memorial of Christ’s death.
 This, however, is very far from the truth.
 Communion is the assembling of the Church...
 Read more »